Burials and memorials in Westminster Abbey: Formerly buried (removed)

 Harold I of England was originally buried in the abbey, but his body was exhumed, beheaded, and thrown into a fen, in June 1040.
-The body was later rescued and re-buried in the church of St. Clement Danes, Westminster.
+The body was later rescued and re-buried in the church of St Clement Danes, Westminster.

-A number of Cromwellians were also buried in the Abbey, but later removed, on the orders of Charles II, and buried in a pit in St Margaret's churchyard, adjoining the abbey.
+A number of Cromwellians were also buried in the abbey, but later removed, on the orders of Charles II, and (except for Oliver Cromwell, who was buried at Tyburn) buried in a pit in St Margaret's churchyard, adjoining the abbey.
 A modern plaque on the exterior wall of the church records the names of those who were disinterred: